 Walking around downtown Greenwood, with its art galleries and wonderful museum, it's immediately apparent that the arts are not seen as an "extra" in this community.
 The arts are, in fact, a central and important part of life in Greenwood.

-Nowhere is this more apparent that at the Greenwood Arts Center, a 25,000+ square foot arts facilities in the center of town.
+Nowhere is this more apparent than at The Arts Center of Greenwood, a 25,000+ square foot arts facilities in the center of town.

 Since 2002, the Greenwood Arts Council has been running the arts center according to their mission: "to enhance the quality of life through the arts for area residents and visitors."
 The center is housed in Greenwood's magnificent Federal Building, which was acquired by the city through the U.S. Department of Interior National Parks Service Federal Lands to Parks Program.